ExpressionEngine/ExpressionEngine-User-Guide/docs/development/jump-menu.md

             'target' => 'See Below.
 Behavior changes based on dynamic element above' ));

-To Add Jump Menu commands to your add-on, you simply add array elemnts to the $items array in the example above
+To Add Jump Menu commands to your add-on, you simply add array elements to the $items array in the example above

 The array of a Jump Menu command is comprised of the following keys: